 Through stories of laughter, tragedy, and wonder, readers will be immersed in adventure as Sue’s curiosity sheds light on the struggles and complexities facing the people and wildlife of rural Africa.
-Whether an animal lover, conservationist, wanderer, adventurer, or human rights advocate, her unexpected odyssey will arm readers with the awareness necessary to sustainably protect Africa’s spectacular animals.
+Whether an animal lover, conservationist, wanderer, adventurer, or human rights advocate, her unexpected odyssey will take readers on an eye-opening journey, arming them with the awareness necessary to conserve the spectacular animals of Africa.
 Only then will the cries of the savanna forever remain a part of the wild.

 "Hunting is not for everyone -- many people would not even consider looking at an animal over the barrel of a gun, let alone pulling the trigger.
 This is especially the case for charismatic African wildlife that are much-loved around the world.
 But living in the midst of large, dangerous animals is a different kind of experience to watching them on TV or viewing them from a safe safari vehicle.
 In-person, sometimes terrifying, experiences with these animals colours rural African views on wildlife, and is a key reason why hunting in Africa is still welcomed by many African governments.
 The issues are nonetheless extremely complicated and context-specific, so unless you have seen it with your own eyes, the argument for hunting animals as part of conservation may never make sense to you.
 In this book, Sue Tidwell recounts her experience as she saw the complexities of African conservation and the role of hunting first-hand.
 Like Sue, I am not a hunter, but I respect my fellow Africans and value African wildlife.
 If you do, too, then join Sue for an educational adventure.”"

 --- Gail Thomson (formerly Potgieter), Felines Communication and Conservation